 If you want to use the information for journalistic purposes, you should generally make appropriate enquiries and checks.
-Relevant checks may include:
+Relevant checks include:

-- confirming the source of the data (subject to exceptions where the source of the data may be confidential); - identifying the relevant lawful basis; - verifying details of how and when the data was initially collected and checking records of consent if relevant; - checking what individuals were told and what privacy information was provided; - checking that the data is accurate and up-to-date; and - making sure that the data you receive is not excessive or irrelevant for your purposes.
+- confirming the source of the data; - identifying the relevant lawful basis; - verifying details of how and when the data was initially collected and checking records of consent if relevant; - checking what individuals were told and what privacy information was provided; - checking that the data is accurate and up-to-date; and - making sure that the data you receive is not excessive or irrelevant for your purposes.